volta-cli/rfcs/text/0000-informational-commands.md

 The `volta list` command supports four *variants*:

 - **`volta list`:** comparable to the existing `volta current`, but expanded.
-Shows not only the user’s current runtime but also their current packager and any available tool binaries, as well as explanation of why the current values are what they are.
+Shows not only the user’s current runtime but also their current package manager and any available tool binaries, as well as explanation of why the current values are what they are.

-- **`volta list all`:** shows every fetched runtime, packager, and tool version along with the binaries available for each tool.
+- **`volta list all`:** shows every fetched runtime, package manager, and tool version along with the binaries available for each tool.
 Also indicates of whether each is a default or is set for a project in the user’s current working directory.

 - **`volta list <package>`:** shows a subset of the output from `all`, scoped to the information for a specific package which has been fetched to the user’s inventory.